rainlanguage/arb-bot/README.md

 - `--order-owner`, Option to filter the subgraph query results with a specific order owner address, Will override the 'ORDER_OWNER' in env variables
 - `--order-interpreter`, Option to filter the subgraph query results with a specific order's interpreter address, Will override the 'ORDER_INTERPRETER' in env variables
 - `--monthly-ratelimit`, 0x monthly rate limit, if not specified will not respect any 0x monthly ratelimit, Will override the 'MONTHLY_RATELIMIT' in env variables
-- `--use-zeroex-arb`, Option to use old version of Arb contract for `0x` mode, i.e dedicated 0x Arb contract, ONLY available for `0x` mode
+- `--srouter-max-profit`, Option to maximize profit for 'srouter' mode, comes at the cost of more RPC calls, Will override the 'MAX_PROFIT' in env variables
 - `-V` or `--version`, output the version number
 - `-h` or `--help`, output usage information